lou-vasquez/nifi-ftps/README.md

 - self signed allowed
 - host validation not required

-(current version) Manually tested (ListFTPS, FetchFTPS) against external data provider ftps (last version) Tested with FileZilla and with [test.rebex.net](https://test.rebex.net/).
+Manually tested (ListFTPS, FetchFTPS) against external data provider ftps

+## 1.7 State (pre-fork kullervo16 version)
+Tested with FileZilla and with [test.rebex.net](https://test.rebex.net/).

 **Note** : it forces the FTPS "PROT P" option (encrypted transfer) over TLS (no more SSL) , but it does not support the "TLS session resumption" option